Interstate High Speed Rail Taxonomy

 VHSR trains have the most advanced wheels that can tilt on mild curves at higher speeds and regenerative brakes that slow quicker, both while creating electricity for on-board services.
 These train sets have smaller electric motors under each cabin instead of bulky locomotives at each end.
 This configuration enables more passenger seats.
 To train operators, that means more potential revenue per trip.
 At very high speeds, even minute bulges on train exterior or gaps between trains increase wind-drag for higher wheel-on-rail vibration, noise and energy consumption.
 Heavier trains also require more energy to accelerate and decelerate.
 So VHSR trains like the French AGV, German Valero and Canadian Zefiro are more aerodynamic, have smaller inter-cabin gaps, have lower height and use 20% lighter materials for 20% better energy economy and a smoother ride.
 AGV goes a step further by placing each set of 4 wheels (called “bogies”) in the junction between train cabins with two wheels under one cabin and two wheels under the adjacent cabin.
 Alstom, the AGV builder, claims this wheel alignment further reduces cabin vibration, wheel noise and prevents jack-knifing in an accident.

 France successfully tested a modified VHSR train at 357 mph (575 kmph) on a VHSR Route.
-That is a major reason why train builders certify the latest VHSR trains for 236 mph (380 kph), if needed for short bursts during commercial operation.
-With acceleration to top speed in under 5 minutes and stops spaced 60-100 miles apart, VHSR routes are capable of averaging 165-180 mph for journeys of 495-540 miles of travel in 3 hours.
-The faster speeds on VHSR tracks will enable up to 90 intercity passenger trains daily.
+That is a major reason why train builders certify the latest VHSR trains for 248 mph (400 kph), if needed for short bursts during commercial operation.
+With acceleration to top speed in 4 minutes and stops spaced 60-100 miles apart, VHSR routes are capable of averaging 165-180 mph for journeys of 495-540 miles of travel in 3 hours.
+The faster speeds on VHSR tracks will enable up to 96 intercity passenger trains daily.

 Here’s an example.
 In 2011, French company Alstom sold the first AGV trains to Italy’s Ferrari sports car company.
-Under test conditions that simulated commercial operation, the AGV running at 217 mph has the external noise, cabin vibration and energy consumption profile of an Express HSR train running at 187 mph.
-But due to Italy’s track limitations and higher cost of energy, AGV commercial operation is limited to 186 mph.
-Between now and early next decade, Italy will finish VHSR route upgrades and more wind, solar and geothermal energy projects for less expensive electricity.
-As construction milestones complete, anticipate Italy’s VHSR trains progressing through 199-206-211-217 mph.
+Under test conditions that simulated commercial operation, AGV running at 217 mph has the external noise and cabin vibration profile of an Express HSR train running at 186 mph.
+Electricity cost per we’re somewhat higher at 217 mph.
+But due to Italy’s track limitations and higher wheel and catenary maintenance cost per dollar of patron revenue, AGV commercial operation is limited to 186 mph.
+By early next decade, more Italian wind, solar and geothermal energy projects for less expensive electricity.
+Materials science advancements will produce more durable wheels and catenary.
+Italy will finish VHSR route upgrades to gradually increase VHSR trains to 211 mph, possibly 217 mph, to shorten Milan-Rome travel times for business patrons.

-Here’s another example of VHSR trains running below their certified 236 mph (380 kph) commercial operation speed.
-Higher speed accelerates friction wear of catenary wires, boosts energy consumption, cabin vibration and noise.
-No train operator wants to replace catenaries frequently and pay an excessively high energy bill.
+Here’s another example of VHSR trains running below their certified 236 mph operation speed.
+Higher speed accelerates friction wear of wheels and catenary wires, boosts energy consumption, cabin vibration and noise.
+No train operator wants such operating costs to exceed the additional revenue from such speed.
 TGV executives also want patrons to feel comfortable with current cabin vibration and noise levels.
-So they are installing more durable catenaries and plan to operate AGV up to 224 mph (360 kph) in France.
-This makes sense because AGV at 224 mph consumes the same energy and has the same cabin vibration & noise profile as an Express HSR train at 193 mph.
-If these trains average 30 mph faster than today, they will extend the 3 hour sweet spot of train distance by 90 miles, making VHSR attractive to more business travelers.
-These routes are designed to handle 36-90 daily trains.
+So they are installing more durable catenaries and plan to operate AGV up to 224 mph in France.
+If the French deliver on promises, they will extend the 3-hour sweet spot of train distance by 90-100 miles, making VHSR attractive to more business travelers.

 MagLev, short for Magnetically Levitated Trains, requires powerful electro-magnets to both levitate and pull a large passenger train very fast above concrete tracks.
 Once a MagLev leaves the station and levitates up-forward, its small wheels retract like a plane, so there is no longer contact with tracks.
-Their small wheels gently touch concrete tracks when slowing to a stop.
 Unlike the friction of wheels-on-rail, MagLev is quieter running through urban areas and requires less track maintenance than VHSR.
 MagLev accelerates faster than VHSR and climbs steeper gradients, so trip times are shorter and tunneling can be less expensive than VHSR.
 MagLev trains are ~20% more aerodynamic than AGV trains because they don’t require pantographs extending on top, nor wheels below while in fast motion.
-If MagLev and VHSR trains weighed the same, MagLev would require 20% less energy than VHSR at 224 mph (360 kph).
-But there are huge cons to MagLev.
+When slowing to a stop, their small wheels gently touch concrete tracks again.
+If MagLev and VHSR trains weighed the same, MagLev would require 20% less energy than VHSR at 224 mph.

+There are huge cons to MagLev as well.
 MagLev can not use existing rail tracks, so its construction expense is typically twice that of new VHSR routes.
-That fact alone means MagLev must transport twice as many people per hour or charge twice the price of VHSR or some combination of the two.
+That fact alone means MagLev must transport twice as many people per hour or charge twice the price of VHSR tickets or some combination of the two.
 People rarely pay twice the price without twice the benefit, so MagLev promises significantly faster acceleration/deceleration, higher speed and fewer stops for nearly half the trip time of VHSR.

 Not so fast on the higher speed than VHSR.
 A law of Physics is that wind drag scales as the cube of vehicle speed.
 Thus, a given train that requires 1X electricity to overcome wind drag at 150 mph, requires 2X electricity at 225 mph and 4X electricity at 300 mph.
 Hence, even with 20% more energy efficiency than VHSR, MagLev barely dents the extra electricity required to surpass 300 mph.
 So to justify construction and energy costs double that of VHSR, MagLev needs a huge number of patrons willing to pay a premium for shorter trip time.

-Fortunately for Germany, plenty of state-owned coal reserves power China’s electric plants, so energy supply is not an issue for that country.
+State-owned coal reserves power most of China’s electric plants, so energy supply was not an issue for that country.
 The Chinese government saw opportunity to marry a distant international airport with its largest business center (Shanghai, 19 million pop.) while showcasing its technological prowess to the world.
 Today, the MagLev China purchased from Germany operates between Shanghai Pudong International Airport and a Shanghai suburban station.
 Spending only $6/person for the government-subsidized ride, patrons are thrilled to smoothly accelerate to 267 mph (430 kph) in less than 2.5 minutes.
 Even airplane pilots are impressed that it takes only 8 minutes to cover 18 miles.
 China has energy resources and a construction cost profile that are impossible to replicate in another developed nation.
 It has much lower labor & land costs, greater imminent domain rights, and benefited from a motivated seller in Germany.
 The bill was only $1.3 billion and construction completed in under 3 years.
 Since cheap state-owned coal powers most of its electric plants, its energy costs are lower too.

-By 2027, Japan anticipates opening NextGen MagLev between Tokyo and Nagoya and increase cabin capacity.
+By 2027, Japan anticipates opening NextGen MagLev between Tokyo and Nagoya.
 By 2042, Japan plans to extend NextGen MagLev from Nagoya to Osaka.

 Japan has labor costs, land costs and imminent domain rights similar/slightly higher than America and Europe.
 Hence, Tokyo-Nagoya-Osaka MagLev construction is slated to cost $112 billion.
 Despite those daunting costs, Japan hopes that operating profits pencil out like a mortgage.
 Here’s why.

-Japan’s nuclear energy costs less than importing oil or coal.
-The business centers of Tokyo and Osaka have 25 million and 18 million residents, respectively, and continue to grow.
-Japanese business meetings often include dining.
-So, Japan Railway executives are betting that that after 2042, enough business travelers will pay a premium for 2-hour round-trip Journey Time on MagLev day-trip vs. 4-hour roundtrip Journey Time on VHSR and possibly, an overnight hotel stay.
+Japan’s nuclear, solar and wind energy cost less than importing oil or coal.
+The business centers of Tokyo and Osaka currently have 35 million and 18 million residents, respectively.
+Japanese business meetings often include dining and those population centers may grow to 45 million and 25 million residents by 2042.
+Japan Railway executives are betting that enough business travelers will pay a premium for 2-hour MagLev roundtrips vs. 4-hour MagLev roundtrips on VHSR with more overnight hotel stays.